Helping an Alcoholic Loved One

 • Developing a high tolerance for alcohol

-• Experiencing withdrawal symptoms after a period of not drinking
+• Experiencing withdrawal symptoms after not drinking

-Alcohol also impairs a person’s judgement skills, and can lead to relationship problems, issues at work or school, accidents, legal issues, and an increased risk for suicide.
-4 Seeking professional treatment at a rehab facility can help your loved one stay safe and avoid these dangers.
+Without professional treatment, AUD can lead to severe health issues such as liver disease, heart problems, and a higher risk of cancer.
+Alcohol also impairs judgment, which can cause relationship difficulties, work or school problems, accidents, legal trouble, and an increased risk of suicide.
+Seeking professional treatment at a rehab facility can help your loved one avoid these dangers.

 Signs Your Loved One Has a Drinking Problem